 - If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do that.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working as it should be and heating your home’s air.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to busted blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure when needed to restore these elements to OEM specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to restore these elements to OEM specifications.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
-This important information can help you establish the current condition of your furnace and what can be done to lower your energy bills.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next 12 months.
+This valuable information can help you establish the current condition of your furnace and how you can lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.
+If the fan comes on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Functioning Properly?